 - Books are an invaluable resource for an enrichened life!
 Never worry if you have too many!
 With a kindle and audible you can keep buying and learning!
 It is even okay if you don't finish them all.
 I have too many to count and bought more as speakers were mentioning them.
 The nice thing about digital books is that you always have them with you and you can search for things digitally.
 Audible books are nice when you are walking or driving and they give your eyes a rest!
 I bought one by Kyle Connaughton about Japanese Pot Cooking.
 And another is called Hungry: Avocado Toast, Instagram Influencers, and Our Search for Connection and Meaning, by Eva Turow-Paul, which explains the millennial approach to food as community connection.

 - The new CIA Copia Center or CIA Food Business School has many continuing education programs and webinars for adult learners along with their prochef program.
 I highly recommend them!
 Check out ciachef.edu to learn more.
 And no, I do not receive any money or kickbacks although I am an alumnus from the Hyde Park campus!

-By Judy Doherty, BS, PCII
+By Judy Doherty, MPS, PCII

 My few moments of glory accepting my degree, as recorded by my son watching from his office in silicon valley:

 Look's What's New In Our Online Store for Food and Nutrition Education Resources: